jolders/pyside6_scrapy/README.md

 * Develop a 'workflow' starting point for how to intergrate Python with UI.
 * Advance further in my abilities to use Python and PySide6.
 * Become more comfortable in working with QT Creator/Designer as the UI development.
-* Further develop a workflow using Scrapy and how to coombine this in a GUI
+* Further develop a workflow using Scrapy and how to combine this in a GUI

 <!-- Screenshots -->
 ### :camera: Screenshots